degero/nginx-proxy-samples/README.md

 ## Introduction

-Helper scripts, templates and docker compose to quickly wire up a dockerized nginx proxy using jwilder nginx-proxy containergit
+Helper scripts, templates and docker compose to quickly wire up a dockerized nginx proxy with ssl using jwilder/nginx-proxy etc

 ## Powershell